umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 My research focuses on the (microscopic) exotic properties of matter under extreme conditions.
 I am frequently using large-scale facilities for my experiments, including neutron sources and synchrotrons.

-With my collaborators, we are interested in the following topics:
+With my collaborators, we are interested in topics such as:
 - Water and clathrates, hydrogen bonding
   (Schaack *et al.* [PNAS 2019](https://www.pnas.org/doi/10.1073/pnas.1904911116#:~:text=Our%20results%20reveal%20that%20a,Tanaka%20et%20al.%2C%20J.); Ranieri *et al.* [PNAS 2023](https://www.pnas.org/doi/10.1073/pnas.2312665120))